Behaviour and Bullying

 Tools for Success: Responsibility

 At Hill West, we know that children relish the opportunity to be trusted and hold roles of responsibility.
 An individual with a highly developed sense of personal responsibility is more likely to succeed in school, in the workplace, and in society at large.
 Therefore we assign a number of roles / responsibilities to our children over time.
 Star Students are appointed in Year 2 and Senior Students are appointed in Year 6.
-House Captains are assigned from Year 6 and ACE Champions are appointed from Year 2 through to Year 6; we have a Rights Respecting School Committee of pupils , a Curriculum Committee and a Sustainability Committee, all elected from classes across school.
+House Captains are assigned from Year 6 and ACE Champions are appointed from Year 2 through to Year 6; we have a Rights Respecting School Committee of pupils , an Equality, Diversity and Inclusion Committee and a Sustainability Committee, all elected from classes across school.

 Behaviour as a way of communicating